nav-dev-2000/docsbot-dev-testing/src/pages/docs/embeddable-chat-widget.md

   labels: {
     poweredBy: "Powered by",
     inputPlaceholder: "Send a message...",
-    firstMessage: "What can I help you with?
-If I can't answer your question I'll help you open a support ticket with our team!",
+    firstMessage: "What can I help you with?", //supports markdown
     sources: "Sources",
     unhelpful: "Report as innacurate",
     getSupport: "Contact support",